diobenu08koga/pump_rs/README.md

   bump-pump
   sweep-pump
   buy-pump-token
-  help                  Print this message or the help of the given subcommand(s)

-Options:
-  -h, --help     Print help
+  help
-  -V, --version  Print version
 ```

+## Disclaimer

-Disclaimer: this is provided as-is, it is unlikely to be profitable for you,
+This is provided as-is and runs on mainnet.
+It can cause losses and is unlikely to be profitable for most users.
-this runs on mainnet and it can cause losses

-## License
+## Project Structure

-MIT
+- `src/` - Source code
+- `runs/` - Run data and logs
+- `docker-compose.yaml` - Docker configuration
+- `Cargo.toml` - Rust dependencies
+- `README.md` - Documentation